I hope you and yours had a thankful and filling Thanksgiving Holiday!

 All of that said, our Thanksgiving was extremely fun and functional.
 We had a 13lb turkey that fed 9 hungry tummies with left overs, and 2 pumpkin pies (one pumpkin and one pumpkin chiffon).
 After dessert we were due to join Jenni for a festive second Thanksgiving, but my race was catching up with me.
 It was time to go home to rest up and ice my right knee, which was buggin’ me somethin’ awful.

-And since I know YOU probably have a long weekend, it's time for a cooking project.
-If you're still brave enough to get out to your grill, this recipe is a huge crowd pleaser, and it's quite simple to put together!
-Check out the full recipe after the jump!
+And since I know YOU probably have a long weekend, it’s time for a cooking project.
+If you’re still brave enough to get out to your grill, this recipe for apple & bacon stuffed pork chops is a huge crowd pleaser, and it’s quite simple to put together!

 Apple & Bacon Stuffed Pork Chops